matthewmiled/Microservices-app-using-docker/README.md

 # Microservices-app-using-docker
-An blog web app made with Django and mysql that is run in Docker containers.
+A test project to showcase how 2 separate apps made with Django can be containerised in Docker and communicate via RabbitMQ.

+Making an API call using the end points below will update the 'admin' database, which will in turn update the database for the 'mysite' app using messaging with RabbitMQ.

 ---